Learnmore-smart/Stop-Watch/README.md

 I also used a "lighter" effect to make the title look a little nicer.

+I used centisecondsElapsed as variable instead of secondsElapsed, so it could display centiseconds on the screen.

 I hope you like it!
 It could be helpful for studying or just tracking time, maybe even wasting time.

 Enjoy~